PemK88/Music-Collab/README.md

     Page for managing posts in the system
     - Search specific posts by their TITLE on searchbar
     - Delete post (Can delete multiple users by selecting, and clicking DELETE SELECTED)
-    - View cover page for the post
+    - View/Edit cover page for the post
     - Edit post information

 - Reports
     Page for managing reports in the system
     - Search specific reports by POSTID if post, USERNAME if user on searchbar
     - Delete reports (Can delete multiple users by selecting, and clicking DELETE SELECTED)
-    - View report detail
-        - In report view page, clicking reported will link to the profile or post cover page
+    - Clicking on reported will take the admin user to reported page
     - Reports can be archived, which will move the report to archived reports when archived
         - You can go to archived reports buy the button on the bottom left
         - Archived report page is similar, but unarchiving will move report back to report page

 - Explore
-    Admin has access to same explore page as user
+    Admin has access to same explore page as user but without the liked posts

 - Log Out
     Redirects back to Log In Page